Last Updated on

 #2 Swim in Kuang Si waterfall

-Located about 35 kilometers away from Luang Prabang, Kuang Si waterfall is easily one of the city’s highlights.
+Located about 35 kilometres away from Luang Prabang, Kuang Si waterfall is easily one of the city’s highlights.
 Water cascades down the waterfall and then flows through natural pools.
 The light turquoise water and the surrounding jungle make it a perfect spot for going for a swim.

 Don’t rush your visit here.
 A path takes you up to the top of the waterfall and while it is slippery, it is worth the effort.
 Up there, you will find more pools to swim in.
 You can climb a bridge to see the waterfall cascade down into the jungle or you can swing just above the water.
 And if you’re up to it, you can also rent a boat that takes you to the source of the waterfall.